-At the end of September, the number of patients reported waiting over 12 weeks for inpatient treatment increased to 54.
-This was expected, due to variations in the Orthopaedic clinic schedule.
+At the end of January, the number of patients reported waiting over 12 weeks for inpatient treatment increased to 197.
+This was due to short notice cancellations for bed availability and other urgent cases over the festive period.
+This now means that NHS Borders has patients breaching TTG in every specialty.